Ixiaohuihuihui/Tiny-Defect-Detection-for-PCB/README.md

 For example:

 ![1](a(missinghole).png)
-### Dataset Update
+### Augmented Dataset
-The paper of this project will be update.
 However, the defect images of raw dataset are high-resolution.
 With the respect of such small dataset, data augmentation techniques are adopted before data training.
 The images are then cropped into 600 × 600 sub-images, forming our training set and testing set with 9920 and 2508 images, respectively.
+This augmented dataset is privately owned, if you want to use it in your paper, please contact me in email.
+And please introduce some brief personal information, for example, you can tell me that are you in school or have started to work?

-### Some instructions:
+### Some Instructions:

 1、This augmented dataset is privately owned, if you want to use it in your paper, please contact me.